Anyone familiar with Downpatrick will be

 for housing at Ardenlee Gardens, as you can

-see in the relevant section of the 2009 Ards
+see in the relevant section of the 2009 Ards and Down Area

-and Down Area Plan (see proposals DK 08
+Plan (see proposals DK 08 and DK 17).

-Bypass is, therefore, relatively well known,
+therefore, relatively well known, but

-but provision will be dependent on the private
+provision will be dependent on the private

 developers of the housing area.
 It is shown in